kalm/kalm.js/README.md

 Call buffering can reduce payload sizes at the cost of some initial latency.
 This makes a huge difference when you need to send a large number of small packets, such as multiplayer games do.
 See [Nagle's algorithm](https://en.wikipedia.org/wiki/Nagle's_algorithm).

+**Hardware pressure**

+Giving profiles to your traffic output creates a more predictable load on the system and on the network.
+Furthermore, instantiating less network calls reduces the resource required exponantially.
+This means that your application can now run on less expensive machines!

 ## Usage